rory-stock/300dtd-website-assessment/docs/Development.md

 ![code screenshot](images/image21.png)<br>
 Screenshot of the form for adding new events:
 ![website screenshot](images/image34.png)

+> Users happy with how the admin event form looks.
+Thought it looked very professional and easy to use.
+No changes needed for the UI.

 ### Thursday 15th August
 Working on displaying some images on the home page.
 These images are just stored locally and don't need to be in the database.